larsen/blog_haskell_ita/README.md

 TODO provare a fare subscribe ai FEEDS quando ho installato

 TODO chiedere se puo` diventare la pagina standard di Haskell invece che il blog

+## Automatic Update of the WebSite

+TODO create a web-hook on GitHub

+TODO the web server receive the hook, make git pull of the repo, and then make a site build

+TODO daily the web server execute also a site clean and regeneration, in order to manage the big changes in the structure of the code of the site